 When the petition submitted to the federal government proposing the establishment of a Lodi AVA was submitted in 1982, it was noted that the viticultural area historically known as Lodi consisted of approximately 39,000 acres of vineyards and 15 bonded wineries.
 Today those numbers are up to just over 100,000 acres of planted vineyards, and 85 wineries.

 In the 1986 Federal Register document acknowledging the final approval of the Lodi AVA, the appellation is described as "an inland area that is comprised mainly of alluvial fan, flood plain lands, and lower and higher terrace lands."

 In 2002 a second petition was approved, effectively expanding the Lodi AVA on its west and south sides by 93,500 acres.
 In this petition, the climate of the additional areas was described as having "the same moderating influences of the Sacramento Delta (i.e. Sacramento-San Joaquin River Delta) winds that define the current boundaries."

-It is, in fact, the sum total of the region's natural environmental attributes that defines the Lodi AVA, and contributes equally unique sensory attributes to the wines — particularly, a clarity of fresh fruit expressions across the board, no matter what the grape variety (and in Lodi, there are over 100 of them grown).
+It is, in fact, the sum total of the region's natural environmental attributes that define the Lodi AVA and contributes equally unique sensory attributes to the wines — particularly, a clarity of fresh fruit expressions across the board, no matter what the grape variety (and in Lodi, there are over 100 of them grown).

 Three Predominant Soils